telliott99/MyJava/part1/strings.rst

     3
     >

-We can iterate through each character as follows:
+We can go through ("iterate" through) each character as follows:

 .. sourcecode:: java